-1) Exceptional work done by officers on a daily basis.

-- 2) Some of the challenges our officers face on a daily basis. - 3) Things body cameras record and do not record.
+- a) Exceptional work done by officers on a daily basis. - b) Some of the challenges our officers face on a daily basis. - c) Things body cameras record and do not record.

 The department may also release BWC data in the interest of public safety.
-Prior to release, all private data as defined by Minnesota Statute section 13.825, subdivision 2 will be redacted.
+Prior to release, all private data as defined by Minnesota Statute 13.825, subdivision 2 will be redacted.